 - Tails hanging onto the mushroom paragliders in Mushroom Hill Zone.

-- In Tails' bad ending, you can see him normally when he and Sonic fly away from the island.
+- In Tails' bad ending, he can be seen normally when Tails and Sonic fly away from the floating island.

 Hidden Palace's Hidden Area

 There's a hidden area in Hidden Palace Zone that is only accessible by debug mode or having Tails in Sonic 3 & Knuckles.

 Just before entering the inside of Hidden Palace, fly from the two steps left until a ledge is reached.
 Walk left and six power-up monitors will appear, mostly shield monitors (Ring, Bubble, Fireball).
 In some of the S&K prototypes, an "S" monitor is present instead of the Speed Shoes.

 Two Ring monitors and a 1-up monitor can also be found, on the ledge to the right instead. (video)

 |Super Sonic slot machine panel||Reel image for the slot machine bonus stage.
 Never used in-game.|

 |F-ball||An unused gumball intended for the glowing spheres bonus stage.
 It can be placed in debug mode, but does nothing.|

 |S-ball||Another unused gumball without functionality found in the glowing spheres bonus stage.|